What to Expect at Your Newborn Photo Session

 • Vibe: I love to stream music so please let me know your favorites!
 For newborn sessions, we ideally want to keep the vibe calmer than normal, but if you’ve got big kids requesting Sunroof or some big Baby Shark energy, we’ll roll with it!

-• Swaddling: I bring neutral colored swaddles (or we can use one you own and love) because swaddling the baby for a portion of the photos can help keep them calm, especially for sibling photos.
-I often also use a pre-swaddle wrap that keeps them contained in a womb-like position.
-If you or your baby don’t want them to be swaddled, we won’t do it!
+• Swaddling/Clothing: I recommend choosing an outfit with out any stark/bold colors, as newborn skin is somewhat translucent so harsh colors can cast discoloration.
+I bring neutral colored swaddles (or we can use one you own and love, if you prefer) because swaddling the baby for a portion of the photos can help keep them calm if they’re fussy and/or squirmy, especially for sibling photos.
+I often also use a pre-swaddle wrap underneath the swaddle, depending on their size, which helps keep them contained in a womb-like position.

-• Sleep: If you want your baby sleeping in the photos, you can try bathing them beforehand as it tends to make them sleepy.
-Swaddling has that effect too.
-But regardless of what you do, babies will sleep when they’re tired and wake up when they want — there’s not much we can do!
+• Sleep: If you want your baby sleeping in the photos, you can try feeding them beforehand.
+However, regardless of what you do, babies will sleep when they’re tired and wake up when they want — there’s not much we can do!

-• Skin: Sensitive skin (e.g., red patches, acne, and dry flaky skin) are all common at the newborn stage.
+• Skin: Red patches, acne, and dry flaky skin are all common at the newborn stage.
 I would avoid testing new soaps and moisturizers before the session in case your baby has a reaction.
-Dry flaky skin can be retouched, but shiny skin is much more challenging.
+Please also avoid oily lotions.

-• No props: I don't bring baskets, stuffed animals, outfits, etc., and I don’t stage the background or pose babies.
-I want the photos to look and feel like you and your home, so we’ll incorporate your blankets, rugs, bedding, etc. when we take solo photos of the baby in natural positions.
+• No props: I don't bring baskets, stuffed animals, outfits (unless you count swaddles as such), etc., and I don’t pose babies in unnatural positions.
+I want the photos to look and feel like you and your home, so we’ll incorporate your blankets, rugs, bedding, etc. when we take solo photos of the baby.

 • No problem: Your newborn can/should eat whenever they’re hungry and should take all the time they need.
 No rush!